Burak Akçapar: Diplomatic career

 The authors believed that the Turkish experience in the process of adoption and harmonization to the Copenhagen political criteria of the European Union is a case that successfully portrays this method.
-The paper also argued that democracy is in fact about striking of a modus vivendi between the processes of institutionalization and participation.
+The paper also argued that democracy is in fact about the striking of a modus vivendi between the processes of institutionalization and participation.
 Participation prior to institutionalization does not necessarily lead to democracy.
 Institutionalization and participation should co-exist.
 The establishment of constitutional liberties is the sine qua non of liberal democracy.
 In cases where political participation via elections takes place prior to the establishment of such liberties, illiberal democracy would be the outcome.
 Such a view may be disillusioning for impatient demands from below for democratization.
 Nevertheless, it contains viable “transitional” suggestions for the region in achieving sustainable democracy.
 Yet, rather than emphasizing a dilemma and a necessity of establishing sequences between institutionalization and participation, one should focus on the coexistence of these two dimensions of the democratization processes.
 The parameters of this coexistence would differ from one society to another.
 Universal democratic minimums involve the achievement and securing of constitutional liberties via institutionalization, the functioning of free and competitive elections as well as the establishment of functioning channels between civil societal organizations and political parties.
 In order for such waves prompted by civil societal organizations to lead to a democratic disclosure, there has to be a functioning political realm.
 A functioning political realm refers to a strong parliament with effective political parties.
 What is significant in the Middle East is not necessarily the establishment of more civil society organizations but rather the strengthening of the channels of communication between civil society and the parliament.
 Consequently, democratization initiatives in the region should strengthen the parliament while lending credence to civil society.

-Against this background, Akcapar and the co-authors maintained that the key to democratization in the region is to ensure that it is not imposed.
+Against this background, Akçapar and the co-authors maintained that the key to democratization in the region is to ensure that it is not imposed.
 It can nevertheless be “encouraged” from outside.
 Democratization needs of every country in the region are different.
 Therefore, the goal of a democratization project should not be imposed from above, but should opt for opening up the channels that would allow people to tailor the projects that are congenial in their particular contexts.